District Disaster Response Coordinators

 - How to organize a disaster response training event in your congregation

 Responding to a disaster is a vital part of who we are as members of The Lutheran Church—Missouri Synod.
 Responding to a disaster allows a congregation to confess Christ to their community, region and world in ways they may have never considered before.

 - FEMA's "When Disaster Strikes ...
 How to Donate or Volunteer Successfully"

 We know your heart is moved by love and compassion for those hurting, but please first consider these seven best practices — including that “used clothing is rarely a useful item to collect for disaster response.”
 Learn more in this LCMS Disaster Response recommended resource from FEMA, the Federal Emergency Management Agency.

-- Flood Relief Project
+- Flood Relief Buckets

 - Survival Kit Project